Katy Tobin, PhD

-Katy Tobin is a biostatistician and epidemiologist interested in risk factors and patterns of cognitive decline in aging populations.
-Through her work with The Irish Longitudinal Study on Ageing (TILDA), she brings her skills in data analytics to GBHI to investigate the complex relationships between cognitive decline and aging.
+Through her work with The Irish Longitudinal Study on Ageing (TILDA), Katy brings her skills in data analytics to GBHI to investigate the complex relationships between cognitive decline and aging.

-Tobin has previously been involved in research projects focusing on palliative care interventions and neurodegenerative disease.
-She has developed an interest in the role of the informal caregiver and the impact of caring for someone with a life-limiting illness, with or without cognitive impairment.
+Katy has developed an interest in the role of the informal caregiver and the impact of caring for someone with a life-limiting illness.
 She is also interested in health services research, particularly in the preferences of service users and how these preferences align with clinical practice.